fsnotify/fsnotify/CONTRIBUTING.md

 platforms.
 Testing different platforms locally can be done with something like [goon] or [Vagrant], but this isn't super-easy to set up at the moment.

+Running tests on different architectures with QEMU can be done with the `.github/workflows/test-archs.sh` script; this uses `qemu-arch` and doesn't require setting up a full VM.
+This is run in the CI for Linux only at the moment.

 The main tests are in [integration_test.go].

 [goon]: https://github.com/arp242/goon